GitHub Actions Dependencies

 But if quality checks fail, it might still make sense to build the Docker image, as the image might be needed for further testing.

-Under similar logic, they also don’t fall under build
+Under similar logic, they also don’t fall under build, deploy, manifest, or publish.

 Which one depends on the project’s Security Vulnerability Policy:

-. - If vulnerabilities in dependencies MUST be fixed before deployment, the security scan falls under
+- If vulnerabilities in dependencies MUST be fixed before deployment, the security scan falls under test.

-. - If vulnerabilities in dependencies SHOULD be fixed, but do not block deployment, the security scan falls under
+- If vulnerabilities in dependencies SHOULD be fixed, but do not block deployment, the security scan falls under quality.